gh-tests/files-to-review/STORY.md

 # Humble beginnings

+Dev for devs IOW Why?

-Files To Review = GitHub's [Code Owners](https://help.github.com/en/articles/about-code-owners)
+Files To Review is similar to GitHub's [Code Owners](https://help.github.com/en/articles/about-code-owners) but
-+ extended expressions
+* offers extended expressions
-+ list of files to review
+* displays a list of files to review

-By default the app matches files against the following pattern
+Default pattern
 ```regexp
 (licen(s|c)e)|(copyright)|(code.?of.?conduct)
 ```